-Subsequent to June 30, 2021, the Company completed a \$24.5 million acquisition of 415 Legget Dr, Ottawa, Ontario with funds on hand.
 The Company expects to continue its acquisition activity and deploy the capital raised in the private placements to accretive acquisitions that will maximize net asset value and generate positive returns over the long term.
-Management remains confident the Company will be able to continue to expand the size of its portfolio through discipline, data driven and accretive acquisitions.
+Subsequent to quarter end, management has acquired two additional investment properties, see "Subsequent events - Acquisition of Industrial Assets".
+Management remains confident that the Company will be able to continue to expand the size of its portfolio through discipline, data-driven and accretive acquisitions.
 Over the long term, Parkit's goal is to continue to grow its portfolio through acquisitions, expansions, and developments of industrial real estate while maximizing returns on its industrial and parking assets.

-&lt;sup>1 Per CBRE - Canada Q2 2021 Quarterly Statistics
+1 Per CBRE - Canada Q3 2021 Quarterly Statistics